-- The Article number will be announced and the text will be presented in full. - The Moderator will seek a person to move and second the consideration of the Article. - Upon being properly moved and seconded, a person, usually a Selectman, School Board member or the Petitioner will be recognized to explain and defend the Article.
+- The Article number will be announced and the text will be presented in full. - The Moderator will seek a person to move and second the consideration of the Article. - Upon being properly moved and seconded, a person, usually a Selectman or the Petitioner will be recognized to explain and defend the Article.
 Presentation should be to the point and as short as possible to convey the required information. - The Article will be placed on the floor for debate and final vote.

-Only voters at the meeting and nonresidents providing information, will be allowed to speak at the meeting.
-Other non-voters and nonresidents of Croydon will be allowed to speak only at the discretion of the Moderator or upon agreement of the Croydon voters.
+Only voters at the meeting and nonresidents providing information will be allowed to speak at the meeting.
+Other non-voters and nonresidents will be allowed to speak only at the discretion of the Moderator or upon agreement of the Croydon residents.
 The following rules will apply to all speakers:

 - 1. No one shall speak unless recognized by the Moderator.
 Only one speaker will be recognized at a time and those who have not spoken on the Article will be given preference.
 The audience shall maintain decorum so that the speaker may be heard by all. - 2.
-Each speaker shall use the microphone, if available, and provide his/her name and address.
+Each speaker shall use the microphone and provide his/her name and address and Town of residence.
 Persons with physical limitations will not be required to use the microphone. - 3.
 Speakers should be concise and not repeat information already presented.
-A speaker may speak only with respect to the Article on the floor, except that a voter at the meeting may make - a) a motion to amend the Article on the floor, or - b) a motion to Call the Question, or - c) a Point of Order which may be made at any time. - 4.
-Motions made to amend an Article, unless it is a dollar change, must be made in writing before the end of debate. - 5.
+A speaker may speak only with respect to the Article on the floor, except - a) a motion to amend the Article on the floor may be made, or - b) a motion to Call the Question may be made. - c) A Point of Order which may be made at any time. - 4.
+Motions made to amend an Article, unless it is a dollar amount change, must be made in writing before the end of debate. - 5.
 Only one motion to amend will be allowed on the floor at a time. - 6.
-Motions must be worded in a in a positive sense.
+Motions must be worded in a positive sense.
 Motions which require a "NO" vote to take a positive action will not be allowed.
 For example: "I move that the budget not be adopted." is unacceptable.